-Alternatively referred to as the working directory or current working directory (CWD), the current directory is the directory or folder that a user is presently working it.
-The following sections contain some examples of the current working directories.
+Alternatively called a working directory or CWD (current working directory), the current directory is the directory or folder where you are working.
+The following sections contain some common use examples involving the current working directory.

-While in Windows Explorer, the current working directory is shown at the top of the active window in what appears to look like an address bar.
-For example, if you were in the System32 folder you would see "C:\Windows\System32" or "Computer > C:>Windows\System32" depending on your version of Windows.
+While in Windows Explorer, the current working directory is shown at the top of the Explorer window in a file address bar.
+For example, if you were in the System32 folder, you would see "C:\Windows\System32" or "Computer > C:>Windows\System32" depending on your version of Windows.
 In this example, System32 is the current directory.

 In Windows, a directory is more properly called a folder, not a directory.